airalab/robonomics-wiki/docs/1gang-smart-switch.md

 Step 4 — Integration setup
 </robo-wiki-title>

 This article assumes, that you have Home Assistant.
-To connect Smart Switch device to Home Assistant, you need to install "Tasmota" integration.
+To connect Smart Switch device to Home Assistant, you need to install Tasmota integration.

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://crustipfs.live/ipfs/QmQw6aA5e7UqT1hZrAV8m1UPq1rWCgLsWcVufuxitQm84p', type:'mp4'}]" />

-Basically, Home Assistant will discover "Tasmota" integration automatically.
+Basically, Home Assistant will discover Tasmota integration automatically.
 But if not, add it manually.
 That's all.
 Now you can add switch entity to the dashboard.

 <robo-wiki-note type="warning">